-More scammers are turning to texts to trick you as AT&T and other carriers take successful action to stop illegal robocalls and spam email.
-So, be aware that you may be seeing more of these suspicious messages on your phone.
-They will likely come from a ten-digit phone number (example: 555-555-1234) you don’t recognize.
+More scammers are turning to texts to trick you.
+In part, it’s because AT&T and other carriers are having success blocking illegal robocalls.
+So, you may be seeing more of these suspicious messages on your phone.

 WE CAN TAKE ACTION IF YOU FORWARD

-When you get a suspicious or scam text, you CAN do something about it.
-Forward the message to 7726, so we can work together against the bad guys.
+When you get an unwanted or suspicious text, you CAN do something about it.
+Report the message to us, so we can work together against the bad guys.

-Forwarding to 7726 goes straight to AT&T’s spam defense team.
-You’ll get a response from us.
-Simply reply with the number the suspicious text came from.
+The reported message goes straight to the AT&T ActiveArmor security team.
 We can then evaluate the message and trace it.
 If it is found to be a scam or illegal message, we can take appropriate actions to help protect our users and other consumers, including one or more of the following:

 - Block similar message content and block the number sending it.